Romney's remarks on limiting tax deductions draw fire

 "He's entitled to, I think, focus on the ideas he's actually proposed," said Jim Talent, a former Missouri senator and frequent Romney surrogate told reporters on the conference call.

-The Obama campaign and the Democratic National Committee, used Romney's comments to the conservative crowd in Florida to question his credibility.
+The Obama campaign and the Democratic National Committee used Romney's comments to the conservative crowd in Florida to question the Republican's credibility.

+Some Democrats focused on Romney's reluctance to reveal details about his vast fortune or specifics for what he would do as president.

 WARNINGS ON TAX DEDUCTIONS